 NCU advises that the requested attribution should be the name of the department and/or school, as in general teaching resources created by teachers as part of their employment will be owned by their employer.

-Set out below are suggested attribution notices for material licensed under Creative Commons for government, Catholic and independent Schools
+Set out below are suggested attribution notices for material licensed under Creative Common for government, Catholic and independent Schools

 Government schools attribution